jd11111/jd11111.github.io/_posts/2023-06-23-SympyTensor.md

-W obtain the coefficient matrix of a rearranged tensor as follows:
+We obtain the coefficient matrix of a rearranged tensor as follows:

 ```python